andrewjunyoung/symboard/README.md

 # Compatibility

-This keyboard is compatible with the following diacriticized scripts:
+This keyboard is compatible with (at least) the following scripts:

 - Albanian
 - Asturian